quanterall/HaskellMaterials/basics/04-effectful.md

   let requestWithHeaders = request {requestHeaders = [("User-Agent", "curl")]}

-  response <- httpLbs requestWithHeaders manager :: IO (Response LByteString) if statusIsSuccessful $ responseStatus response
+  response <- httpLbs requestWithHeaders manager :: IO (Response LByteString) pure $
+    if statusIsSuccessful $ responseStatus response
       then -- We are using `eitherDecode` here in case we are getting a successful response.
       -- `eitherDecode` takes a bytestring and attempts to decode it with a given `FromJSON` -- instance.
 Haskell knows that we are expecting a `IPGeoInfo` here, so it knows that it -- should use the `FromJSON` instance defined for it.
-It will attempt to decode each field as -- the correct type and if it succeeds, we will get a `Right` result. pure $ eitherDecode $ responseBody response
+It will attempt to decode each field as -- the correct type and if it succeeds, we will get a `Right` result. eitherDecode $ responseBody response
       else -- Since we are returning `Either String IPGeoInfo` we have to turn the error case here -- into a `Left`.
 The string chosen here is not particularly descriptive, but this example is -- really only for illustrative purposes.
-      pure $ Left "Status code is not 200"
+        Left "Status code is not 200"
 ```

 ### Exercises (Making HTTP requests)